apitoolkit/apitoolkit-landing/content/blog/How-Custom-Alerts-Boost-API-Performance-for-Businesses-and-Developers/index.md

 ---
 title: "How Custom Alerts Boost API Performance for Businesses and Developers"
 date: 2024-02-22T08:00:00+00:00
+description: " Unlike generic monitoring tools, custom alerts allow users to set specific criteria for monitoring, ensuring a more accurate and targeted approach to performance monitoring."
 author: elliot
 categories:
   - Custom Alert